wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-minimum-basic-observability-deployment.md

 !!! note
-    TRhis section is still a work in progress and not tested.
+    This section is still a work in progress and not tested.

 # Cloud Native Observability Deployment